Dorothea Crittenden

 Dorothea Crittenden (30 April 1915 – 6 December 2008) was a Canadian deputy minister for the Ministry of Community and Social Services from 1974 to 1978.
 With this position, Crittenden was the first female in Ontario to become a deputy minister.
 Before her deputy position, Crittenden was with the Department of Public Welfare where she helped with the creation of the General Welfare Assistance Act for Ontario and the Canada Assistance Plan between the 1950s and 1960s.
 After leaving the ministry, Crittenden was the first female to become chair of the Ontario Human Rights Commission from 1978 to 1981.
-Between the 1980s and 1990s, Crittenden worked for the Ontario Nursing Home Complaints Committee as their chair and was a governemnt consultant.
+Between the 1980s and 1990s, Crittenden worked for the Ontario Nursing Home Complaints Committee as their chair and was a government consultant.

 Early life and education

 Crittenden was born on 30 April 1915 in Blyth, Ontario.
 During her childhood, Crittenden worked as a babysitter throughout the Great Depression and lived with her parents in St. Thomas, Ontario.
 For her education, Crittenden went to London Normal School for teacher training.
 During the 1930s, Crittenden attended Alma College for secretarial courses and studied social science at the University of Toronto.